GrayCon1/ConnorGray_ST10263992_PROG_POE/README.md

 Now that more recipes are created the user can display all saved recipes and depending on which one is selected, that will become their current recipe.

 ### Step 7
-The user can now display the current recipe, create more, change the scale factor, reset it, or just end the program.
+The user can display the current recipe, create more, change the scale factor, reset it, or end the program.

 ### Step 8
 Enjoy :)